hanhanwu/Hanhan_Applied_DataScience/README.md

 ## Models
 [My code][12]
 ### Which Model to Choose
+* Linear or Nonlinear
+  * In the code [here][11], we can use residual plot to check whether there is linear/non-linear relationship between the feature set and the label, to decide to use linear/nonlinear model.
 * TPOT Automatic Machine Learning
   * It's a very nice tool that helps you find the model with optimized param, and also export the python code for using the selected model [TPOT Examples][7]
   * [TPOT Params for Estimators][8]